nickboucher/trojan-source/Assembly/README.md

 ### Homoglyph Function

-- Confirmed NOT working on zsh 5.8.1 (MacOS)
+- Confirmed NOT working on Apple clang version 14.0.0 (MacOS)

 ### Invisble Function

-- Confirmed NOT working on zsh 5.8.1 (MacOS)
+- Confirmed NOT working on Apple clang version 14.0.0 (MacOS)